 The first time a user visits our site / App.
 We usually would want to give credit to the source that helped us acquire the user

 Completing a goal of our property (website / App) will be triggered as a conversion.
-For e-commerce property this can be completing a purchase, for a blog site this can be signing up to the newsletter.
+For e-commerce property this can be completing a purchase, for a blog site this can be signing up for the newsletter.
 Both are conversions, our user reached a goal of our site.

 Returning rate of our users, the more our customers return the higher our retention is

 A bounced session is a session that there was only now interactive event, most likely a pageview.
 In case there was any

 If a user clicked on a button after the first page hit, this will be a non-bounced session.

 In case there was a non-interactive event (user viewed a banner) after the first-page hit and the leaves OR leaves even without the non-interaction event, this will be a bounced session.

 Every Google user (Gmail account) can add up to 100 accounts, we usually will open an account per company/business.
 Every account can contain up to 50 properties

 Every property has its own tracking-ID, we usually have a property for each platform in our business: website, native app and web app.
 This is the level that our data is stored.
 We can create up to 50 properties per account

 Every view – This is a view of our data that’s on our property.
 Here we can apply filters to our data, create goals, group our content, add calculated metrics and more.
 We can create up to 25 views per property.